 About Access & Security

-Access & Security – This area of Financial Management Operations is responsible for the access and security of several accounting related computing systems utilized by Texas A&M University and Division of Finance and Administration employees.
-These systems include Buy A&M, FAMIS, USAS, the Division of Finance and Administration Imaging System, EPA (Employee Payroll Action) among other internal systems.
+Access & Security – This area of Financial Management Operations is responsible for the access and security of several accounting related computing systems utilized by Texas A&M University and Division of Finance and Operations employees.
+These systems include Buy A&M, FAMIS, USAS, the Division of Finance and Operations Imaging System, EPA (Employee Payroll Action) among other internal systems.

 About General Accounting Services